AgneevMukherjee/agneev-blog/_posts/2022-04-11-ACMC-simple-model.markdown

 We see here in the normalised confusion matrix that perfect results were obtained for the setosa and virginica irises, while for the versicolor, 62% were correctly classified, the rest all being misclassified as virginica.
 {: style="text-align: justify"}

-For the final run on our dataset, the normalised confusion matrix looks like this (note: the image looks much better on Firefox than Chrome, due to a well-known problem Chrome has with downscaling images):
+For the final run on our dataset, the normalised confusion matrix looks like the image below. _(Note: the image looks much better on Firefox than Chrome, due to a well-known problem Chrome has with downscaling images.
+You can open the image in a new tab and zoom it to make it easier to read)_
 {: style="text-align: justify"}

 ![Image_7](/agneev-blog/assets/img/img_8_7.png?raw=true){: width="800", height="400" }